 Roku Remote App Alternatives

-If the original doesn’t have exactly what you’re looking for, sometime you can find it from third-party developers who have more of an incentive to listen to what users really want.
+If the original doesn’t have exactly what you’re looking for, sometimes you can find it from third-party developers who have more of an incentive to listen to what users really want.
 It never hurts to look at the competitors to see what else is out there.

 These apps are third-party spin-offs of the official Roku app: